-We’ve organised the list, so you’ll learn the most from the first 2 or 3 points and then you will get more and more details into your performance optimisation work.
+We’ve organised the list, so you’ll learn the most from the first 2 or 3 points and then you'll get more and more details into your performance optimisation work.

 1. Largest Contentful Paint

-The Largest Contentful Paint (LCP) metric for how fast your website loads.
+The Largest Contentful Paint (LCP) is the most important metric for how fast your website loads.
 If you only track one metric, this is the one.

 The recommended target for LCP is 2.5 seconds for the 75th percentile.

 The LCP is part of Google’s Core Web Vitals and is a user-centric performance metric.
 User-centric performance metrics aim to quantify the user’s experience of the website’s performance.
 The LCP measures the time from when the user requests the page until the most important visual element (text or media) is presented to the user.